dotnet/docs/docs/standard/io/pipelines.md

 ### PipeReader common problems

 * Passing the wrong values to `consumed` or `examined` may result in reading already read data.
-For example, passing a `SequencePosition` that was already processed.
+For example, passing a `SequencePosition` that was already processed to `examined` but not `consumed`.
 * Passing `buffer.End` as examined may result in:

   * Stalled data